Ville de Gand Lifeboats

 “But just as he dropped his bombs the boy there got our gun going.
 He gave him a full belt as hard as it would go.
 He told me he saw his bullets hitting, but I don’t know what damage he did.
 The plane swooped down, went out to sea, disappeared in the mist and never came back.
 Maybe we got him and avenged Paddy, poor lad!
 We are all under the impression the plane was struck.
 The gunner saw his bullets making sparks off him.
 Whatever was the cause he didn’t attack us again.

 “After each bomb explosion the ship heaved out of the water, and we thought she was blown up.
 She began to make water.
 We got the pumps going and kept them going.
 I thought we’d have to beach the ship, but maybe she’ll close up again.
-She was shaken, anyhow, but she is not making water now and I think we’re all right 32.”
+She was shaken, anyhow, but she is not making water now and I think we’re all right.”
+32

-In a sequel to the Macville attack, three hours later an Fw 200 Condor which had taken off from the Luftwaffe airbase in Bordeaux, France, earlier that fateful day crash-landed in the Kerry mountains.
+In a sequel to the Macville attack, three hours later an Fw 200 Condor that had taken off from the Luftwaffe airbase in Bordeaux, France, earlier that fateful day crash-landed in the Kerry mountains.
 Although the two incidents have never been officially linked the evidence clearly points to the crashed plane being the same Fw 200 Condor which had been damaged by defensive gunfire from Macville.

-Indeed, the Western People speculated in the issue of August 24, 1940, that it was the same plane that had crashed in Kerry in a report under the double-decker headline, The Plane Crash in Kerry – Was it the Victim of the Steamer’s Gunfire?.
+Indeed, the Western People speculated in the issue of August 24, 1940, that it was the same plane that had crashed in Kerry in a report under the double-decker headline, The Plane Crash in Kerry – Was it the Victim of the Steamer’s Gunfire?

 The Condor 200 crash-landed on Faha Ridge, above Cloghane, on the Dingle Peninsula, at the foot of Mount Brandon, Co.
 Kerry, and the crew immediately destroyed all evidence by setting the plane on fire.
 The damage the plane had sustained from the few bursts of fire from the Macville’s Lewis machine gun was likely to have caused the crash-landing and not as a result of developing engine trouble as the crew told the Irish Defence Forces.